 Linkletter might have been in the back of the courtroom on Monday to hear the closing arguments.
 He might have been “snickering” as the jury convicted Frazier of mass murder on November 29.
 Ten days later, the same jury declared him legally sane, leaving the way clear for the judge to impose the death penalty on December 30.
 His sentence was later commuted to life imprisonment after the California Supreme Court abolished the death penalty on February 18, 1972.

 Robert was also identified as the Zodiac by his sister three days before her death.
 She had read his first message, that was partly coded.
 I never believed that she committed suicide any more than her brother-in-law, John Zweyer, did.
 He had been shot by Robert.
-Both Diane and John were witnesses the night of the Tate murders.
+These two were witnesses the night of the Tate murders.
 John did turn down a bribe that was offered to him concerning the killings.
 These are the kind of killers that this state has been cultivating and nurturing.

 Robert is 27.
 Sometimes he lets his beard grow.
 He wears a wig, and sometimes he looks almost bald.
 Within the past two years, I have seen him in all colors and wig lengths.
 I know him as Robert Linkletter and also as the Zodiac.
 I drive a school bus in Los Angeles, and I used to see him on Van Nuys and Ventura Boulevards.
 He sometimes waits for me on Ventura Boulevard, driving on my way to pick up some children from school.
 He follows behind and then moves to the side until he is sure I recognize him.
 Someone must know how smart he is.

 He stays sometimes at Lake Tahoe with his older sister, who is a widow, and belongs to the Sierra Club, which is interested in the misuse of the environment.